NotTotal/Total-Skyrim-Overhaul/README.md

 ## Character Customization

 TSO has two MCMs related to character customization that are easy to miss.
 Racemenu animated overlays will allow you to determine when overlays appear during combat.
 Skyrim outfit system allows you to set visual only outfits for various situations and locations.
 It's effectively transmog in skyrim, finally.

+If you spent a long time making your character I highly suggest either finding a way to save quickly or making it a preset.
+Death is likely early on.

 ## In-Game MCM Options